 1941 - 1980

 Ella Rowcroft died in January 1941, but not before creating an endowment trust to support the Rowcroft Convalescent Home.
 The endowment trust later became a registered charity, called the Rowcroft Convalescent Home, which is still managed by appointed trustees.

 In 1972, the Pilmuir Estate was divided from Rainbow House, and some of the grounds were sold off.
 Around four acres were left, along with the main house, which the Trustees ran for some years as a nursing home.
-This was not entirely successful, however, so when The Torquay Lions Club approached the Trustees about setting-up a hospice, their suggestion was well received.
+Later, when the Torquay Lions Club approached the Trustees about setting-up a hospice, their suggestion was well received.

 1981 - 2015